kendallms/todo/README.md

-# README
+# TO DO APP

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a Ruby on Rails app that allows you to create todo lists.
+It uses Sass for styling.

-Things you may want to cover:
+Need to update:
 * Ruby version

 * System dependencies